National Hospital, Abuja

-National Hospital Abuja is a hospital in Abuja, FCT, Nigeria.
+National Hospital Abuja is a public hospital in Abuja, FCT, Nigeria.

+History

-The hospital was founded under the Family Support Programme initiative and was formally established under Decree 36 of 1999 (Act 36 of 1999).
+National Hospital Abuja was founded under the Family Support Programme initiative and was formally established under Decree 36 of 1999 (Act 36 of 1999).
 Abdulsalami Abubakar commissioned the hospital on 22 May 1999.
 Originally National Hospital For Women And Children, the hospital opened on 1 September 1999.
 The hospital received its current name on 10 May 2000.